bartoszgolebiowski/golebiowski-blog/_posts/react-multistep-form.md

 ```

 At first glance, the SingleStep component does not do anything.
 It just renders children.
 But we pass some additional props which we will use in another component responsible for managing multiple SingleStep components.
 [Accessing Children Components/Nodes](https://www.reactenlightenment.com/basic-react-components/6.8.html).
 **onSubmit** will be invoked whenever the user successfully filled up the form and submit SingleStep. **validationSchema** will be used for validation SingleStep's form.
 When validation will pass, the user can submit the form.

-the Component used for collecting SingleStep components is called MultistepForm.
+The Component used for collecting SingleStep components is called MultistepForm.

 ```tsx
 const MultistepForm: React.FC<FormikConfig<Values>> = (props) => {